-(a) A Class A microbusiness is subject to all applicable provisions in this Ordinance related to growers, processors, and retailers.
+- (a) A Class A microbusiness is subject to all applicable provisions in this Ordinance related to growers, processors, and retailers. - (b) All Class A Microbusinesses, shall comply with all applicable requirements of the City of Pontiac's zoning ordinance except where otherwise specified in this Ordinance.

-- (b) All Class A Microbusinesses, shall comply with all applicable requirements of the City of Pontiac's zoning ordinance except where otherwise specified in this Ordinance. - (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts, - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any pre-existing School; (i) The distance separation requirement set forth above shall be measured from nearest properly line of the Business Location to the nearest properly line of the parcel on which the listed use is located, regardless of ownership of properly or Permittee.
-A Class A Microbusiness shall not operate on the same parcel as any other Marihuana Business.
+- (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any preexisting School; (i) The distance separation requirement set forth above shall be measured from nearest property line of the Business Location to the nearest property line of the parcel on which the listed use is located, regardless of ownership of property or Permittee.